node-migrator-bot/Transitive/doc/api/overview.md

 #### Reasonable Defaults

-Transitive provides example broadcasting data stores (backed by redis) and example render updaters (replace, prepend, addRemove), but you should consider these examples and feel free to implement your own once you have a basic understanding of the system.
+Transitive provides an example BroadcastingData store (backed by redis) and example LiveRenders (replace, prepend, addRemove), but you should consider these examples and feel free to implement your own once you have a basic understanding of the system.
+In [The Guide](http://transitive.io/guide.html) we create a custom `BroadcastingData` store and a custom `LiveRender`, so you can get on your way to building tricked-out realtime awesomeness.

 #### Customizeability

-The events your data broadcasts and the kinds of updates you'd like to make are both very application specific, so every effort has been made to streamline the process of creating custom broadcasting data stores and LiveRenders.
-Transitive provides the structure and framework so you can focus on your application-specifc code
+The events your data broadcasts and the kinds of updates you'd like to make are both very application specific, so every effort has been made to streamline the process of creating custom BroadcastingData stores and LiveRenders.
+Transitive provides the structure and framework so you can focus on your application-specific code.
+Transitive determines the flow, you fill in the good bits.

+The default configuration is pretty good, but you may need to [customize it](options.html).

 I'd like to support an explicit plugin system soon.
-If you have ideas about this, or would like to pitch in, please email me.
+If you have ideas about this, or would like to pitch in, please [email me](mailto:aaron.blohowiak@gmail.com).

 #### Limited Scope